SmartCrowd/laravel-rbac/readme.md

         'rbac' => 'SmartCrowd\Rbac\Middleware\RbacMiddleware',
     ];
     ```
-    There are 2 wais to bind permission name to action name:
+    There are 2 ways to bind permission name to action name:
     - middleware paramenter
     - bind they directelly in `/Rbac/actions.php` file
     - name permission like action, for example `article.edit` for `ArticleController@edit` action